nguterresn/quartz/content/zephyr/zephyr-is-convenient.md

 ---
-title: Zephyr is as convenient as it gets.
+title: Zephyr is as convenient as it gets (libc, flash map and WiFi)
 tags:
   - esp32
   - Zephyr